Affiliate links on Android Authority may earn us a commission. Learn more.

 What is a drone?
 The military builds them as highly capable unmanned aircraft for reconnaissance and more, the toy store says it’s a flying multi-rotor remote controlled toy, but if we are to be fairly exact about it, we’re looking at an unmanned craft of pretty much any sort.
 Under the water, in the air or across the ground, whether autonomous or remote controlled, there are many types of drones, and within these guidelines, Sphero’s BB-8 has got to be one of our favorite.

 Control BB-8 with your smartphone, roll along the ground and enjoy some fun sound effects, augmented reality stories and more.
 Check out our initial thoughts on this toy over on Android Authority.
 I might add that Edgar, who wrote the post, got his hands on this droid at CES 2016.
 We’re serious fans around here.

 Check out Sphero BB-8 for $60 on Amazon today.

 Special considerations – phone and remote, plus VR

 While there are few drones that accept your smartphone as the only input method, don’t forget that you can enhance or augment most flying experiences by adding your phone or tablet into the mix.
-DJI is the primary player in this setup, most of their drones are made to control by remote, but then use your phone as FPV video screen.
+DJI is a primary player in this setup, most of their drones are made to be control by remote, but then use your phone as FPV video screen.